Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 • Attend Counselling

-The couple is required to attend a counselling session to discuss the possibility of reconciliation.
-This counselling explores whether the marriage can be salvaged or the decision to divorce is final.
+The couple is required to attend a counselling session to discuss reconciliation.
+Counselling explores whether the marriage can be salvaged or if the decision to divorce is final.

 The couple must provide a certificate from a qualified counsellor when filing for divorce.
 This certificate confirms that the couple has considered reconciliation with the help of a counsellor.
 The couple must explain why counselling was impossible if it was not attended.

-Typically, you demonstrate separation through the cumulative weight of evidence.
 The simplest way to show you have separated is to begin living at different addresses.
-You might also point to other factors, such as:
+You might also point to factors, such as:

 • Notifying government agencies like Centrelink.